tylerwillis/super-tortoise/content/pages/index.md

-      I think of myself as someone who believes very strongly in the ability to intentionally develop the skills and tools that make us happier and help us improve the world.
+      I think of myself as someone who believes very strongly in the ability to intentionally develop skills and tools that make us happier and help improve the world.
 I call this practice **Skill-and-Tool Optimism** and I do a lot of things that help me practice and evangelize that concept.

       Currently, I'm building Unsupervised, I invest $2-4m/yr in promising